 Proper tire pressure helps maintain even tread wear on vehicle tires, allowing for the longest possible life out of a tire set.
 Proper pressure also improves gas mileage.

 Q. How do I check tire pressure?

-The easiest way to check the tire pressure is with a pressure gauge.
+The easiest way to check the tire pressure is with a pressure gauge (available on Amazon).
 Just remove the valve cap and press the gauge onto the tire’s valve to get a reading.

 Q. How do I find the recommended PSI for my tires?

 This value is usually available in the driver’s side doorjamb, on a label prescribing the correct pressures.
 However, for older vehicles check the tire’s sidewall for the recommended PSI.
 It can be hard to read, so bring a wet rag to wipe off dirt and grime.